AlexKutepov/AlexKutepov/README.md

 ### Hi there 👋
-Hello everyone, my name is Alexander Kutepov.
-I am a developer, I have created different things in different technologies.
-Sometimes it is math and programming language, sometimes it's a UI and etc.
+Hi, I'm Alexander Kutepov.
+I'm a team lead and a just developer, I had created different things in different technologies.
+Sometimes it was a math or a programming language, sometimes it was an UI and etc.

-And I think that all developers  should be athletic, like a philosopher in the ancient Greece.

-And I am looking for a new job.
 <!--
 **AlexKutepov/AlexKutepov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.